okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 From [the Spring Security SAML GitHub page](https://github.com/spring-projects/spring-security-saml/tree/develop):

-This project is being rewritten.
+> This project is being rewritten.
 There is a base implementation in the  [develop](https://github.com/spring-projects/spring-security-saml/tree/develop)  including milestone releases in the  [milestone](https://repo.spring.io/milestone/org/springframework/security/extensions/spring-security-saml2-core/)  repository.
+>

-In the  [develop-3.0](https://github.com/spring-projects/spring-security-saml/tree/develop)  branch we are creating a solution that builds on top of the milestones and is better aligned with Spring Security.
+> In the  [develop-3.0](https://github.com/spring-projects/spring-security-saml/tree/develop)  branch we are creating a solution that builds on top of the milestones and is better aligned with Spring Security.
 The intent with this branch is to merge it with the  [Spring Security](https://github.com/spring-projects/spring-security)  project and release as part of Spring Security core.
+>

-For that reason, we will not be publishing any official releases of the 2.0.0 milestones, but will maintain it until all feature functionality that exists in the milestones are part of Spring Security.
+> For that reason, we will not be publishing any official releases of the 2.0.0 milestones, but will maintain it until all feature functionality that exists in the milestones are part of Spring Security.

 If you want to venture into the current state of Spring Boot SAML, the [Spring SAML Extension Docs](https://docs.spring.io/spring-security-saml/docs/1.0.x-SNAPSHOT/reference/htmlsingle/) are a good place to start.

-Matt Raible at Okta also has [a great tutorial](https://developer.okta.com/blog/2017/03/16/spring-boot-saml) for implementing SAML with Spring Boot 1.x.
+Matt Raible at Okta also has [a great tutorial](/blog/2017/03/16/spring-boot-saml) for implementing SAML with Spring Boot 1.x.

 Vincenzo De Notari has [an example Service Provider implementation](https://github.com/vdenotaris/spring-boot-security-saml-sample) using SAML 2.0 and Spring Boot 2.1.3.

-Note: If you want to test out SAML with Okta, you'll need to request a trial of [Okta's Enterprise Edition](https://www.okta.com/integrate/signup/).
+**NOTE:** If you want to test out SAML with Okta, you'll need to request a trial of [Okta's Enterprise Edition](https://www.okta.com/integrate/signup/).

 ## Add OAuth 2.0 + OpenID Connect Authentication

-Once your in the developer.okta.com dashboard, create an OIDC Application:
+Once you're in the [developer.okta.com](https://developer.okta.com) dashboard, create an OIDC Application:

  - From top-menu, click on **Applications**

-{% img blog/spring-boot-authentication/image3.png alt:"Add OIDC App" width:"600" %}{: .center-image }
+{% img blog/spring-boot-authentication/dashboard-applications.png alt:"Add OIDC App" width:"800" %}{: .center-image }

  - Click green **Add Applications** button
  - Click **Web** application type, and **Next**